San Jose State University: Additional on-campus facilities

 SJSU is home to the 10000 sqft, three-story Nuclear Science Facility.
 It is the only nuclear science facility of its kind in the California State University system.

 Located on the main campus, the Provident Credit Union Event Center seats approximately 5,000 people for athletic events and over 6,500 for concerts.

 A new student recreation and aquatic center opened in April 2019.
 At a cost of $132 million, the new facility houses multiple gymnasiums, basketball courts, multiple weight and fitness centers, exercise rooms, rock climbing wall, indoor track, indoor soccer fields, and competition and recreation pools with support spaces.
 The new facility is located on the main campus at the corner of 7th Street and San Carlos on the site of the old aquatic center, which was demolished in 2017.

 Construction of a new interdisciplinary science building broke ground in April 2019.
 At a projected cost of $181 million, the new facility will house teaching labs, research labs, faculty offices, a dean's suite and interdisciplinary spaces totaling 164000 sqft.
 The project site is located on the southwest quadrant of campus just north of Duncan Hall.
-The new building is scheduled for occupancy in early 2023.
+The new building was completed in 2023.